everhartlab/sclerotinia-review-2017/manuscript/review.md

 This means that 1) the difference should be relative across all allele calls between studies and 2) if representative isolates—the minimal number of isolates that would capture all alleles observed in a study, which could represent a small fraction of the number of unique haplotypes—from several studies were re-sequenced together, it is possible to adjust historical and future data to match the allele calls of the reference panel.
 Thus, while there is no current reference panel of microsatellite haplotypes, it is possible to achieve this with a large enough selection of isolates representing known variation at each locus and requiring only a minimal amount of additional cost and effort to include as standards in any genotyping study.
 In contrast, a MCG representative panel would require all represented groups from all studies to be compared together.
-Moreover, MCG tester strains would necessarily need to be shared as living biological material, limiting access due to hazardous material import policies; genotype panels, on the other hand, can be shared as purified genomic DNA.
+Moreover, MCG tester strains would need to be shared as living biological material, limiting access due to hazardous material import policies; genotype panels, on the other hand, can be shared as purified genomic DNA.

 ## Recommended Practices